 The lining of the esophagus (throat) is not designed to have any acid, unlike the stomach.
 Sipping on slippery elm tea for acid reflux or sucking on a DGL licorice lozenge helps protect and soothe both the lining of the esophagus and the stomach.

-Below are my top 3 natural remedies for acid reflux
+Below are my top 4 natural remedies for acid reflux, a common problem among the population today and people diagnosed with IBS.

 #1 – Slippery elm powder – How to take slippery elm for acid reflux

-Slippery elm comes from the slippery elm tree, where the inner bark is used to make slippery elm powder.
-Slippery elm is known as a demulcent with gut soothing properties.
+Slippery elm comes from the slippery elm tree (also known as the red elm tree), where the inner bark is used to make slippery elm powder.
+Slippery elm is known as a demulcent with soothing properties for the gastrointestinal tract.
+The anti-inflammatory properties of slippery elm have been suggested as the mechanism for helping with inflammatory bowel disease.

-When slippery elm is mixed with water, it forms into a thicker gel-like consistency, which then helps coat and soothes the GI lining such as the stomach and esophagus.
-The demulcent soothing properties of slippery elm makes slipping elm my #1 at-home remedy for acid reflux.
+When slippery elm is mixed with water, it forms a thicker gel-like substance, which helps coat and soothes the GI lining, such as the stomach and esophagus.
+The demulcent soothing properties of slippery elm make slipping elm my #1 at-home remedy for acid reflux and calming inflamed tissues in the digestive tract.

-The best way to use slippery elm for acid reflux is by making a slippery elm tea to sip on before eating and in between meals to soothe and coat the Gi lining.
-You can also use slippery elm in smoothies, in an oatmeal porridge, mixed into yogurt, apple sauce, or mixed with water.
+The best way to use slippery elm for acid reflux is by making a slippery elm tea to sip on before eating and between meals to soothe and coat the Gi lining.
+You can also use slippery elm powder in smoothies, oatmeal porridge, yogurt, apple sauce, or water.

-If acid reflux or heartburn is quite persistent, make 2 cups of slippery elm tea and drink between meals or anytime heartburn is experienced to help provide heartburn relief.
+If acid reflux or heartburn is quite persistent, make 2 cups of slippery elm tea and drink it between meals or anytime it is experienced to help relieve heartburn.
+It is one of the best herbal teas for gastroesophageal reflux disease.

 Slippery Elm Tea for Acid Reflux